signalogic/SigSRF_SDK/mediaTest_readme.md

 1) In mediaTest command lines above, input filenames following a naming convention where CH = Compact Header, FH = Full Header, PTnnn = Payload Type nn.
 Some filenames contain values indicating sampling rate and bitrate (denoted by NNkhz and NNbps).
 Some pcap filenames contain packets organized according to a specific RFC (denoted by RFCnnnn).
 2) NB = Narrowband (8 kHz sampling rate), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
 3) Comparison results are bit-exact if the cmp command gives no messages
-4) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
+4) .wav files are stored in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
 All generated .wav files can be played with Win Media, VLC, or other player
-5) The demo stores EVS compressed bitstream files in ".cod" format, with a MIME header and with FH formatted frames (i.e. every frame includes a ToC byte).
+5) Codec compressed bitstreams are stored in files in ".cod" format, with a MIME header and with FH formatted frames (i.e. every frame includes a ToC byte).
 This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder, and vice versa you can take a 3GPP encoder generated .cod file and feed it to the mediaTest command line.
 See examples in the "Using the 3GPP Decoder" section below.
 6) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
 They may be edited.
 See the [Static Session Configuration](#user-content-staticsessionconfig) above.
 7) Transcoding in frame mode tests is not yet supported.